angeloc/s3-pit-restore/README.md

 - timestamp - The date and time at which the folder will be restored.
 The timestamp format is **MM-DD-YYYY HH:MM:SS +UTC**.
 Note: The timestamp must include the timezone offset.

 - items - list the folders which will be restored.
+Multiple folders/files can be passed

 ## Output
 The output is logged in console in the format